TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 1. Irreversibility — PPi hydrolysis drives the reaction forward

-3. molecular tag marking glucose for glycogen synthesis
+3. A molecular tag marking glucose for glycogen synthesis

 EnzymeReaction